rpoleski/MulensModel/developers_board.md

     * Model.set\_parameters() should remember previously set values (of course unless they're overwritten)
     * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
     * Function that print RA, Dec, t\_0\_par, t\_0\_kep, types of parallaxes turned on, and textual description of type of model
+    * plot\_trajectory() should use actual trajectory, not alpha because it may be confusing when orbital motion and parallax are used
+    * plot\_trajectory() - mark epochs using colorscale?
+Maybe it should be passed by kwargs (if so, then add example)
+    * Should get\_satellite\_coords() use caching?
+    * we should have versions of all plot functions to use magnifications instead of magnitudes; also add access via Event
   * ModelParameters:
     * check that non-existing parameters are not specified e.g. t0
     * check that minimal parameters needed to specify a model are defined